psychemedia/island-storynotes/three-little-pigs.md

 "That I verily think my Bones will soon crack."

 The Window was rais'd to a moderate height,
-When in jump'd the Wolf !-the Pig, in a fright,
+When in jump'd the Wolf!-the Pig, in a fright,
 Ran behind his new Gridiron, more dead than alive;
 At this moment of horror! a Bee, from its hive,
 Flew into the Room, stung the Wolf in his Eye,